MkePipes/UCI_Projeck_1/README.md

   Metric Beat
   File Beat

-The Beats allow us to collect information from each machine are; FileBeat which collects log data from machines for later inspection and Metric which Beat collects hardware statistics such as usage and network status.
+The Beats which allow us to collect information from each machine are; FileBeat which collects log data from machines for later inspection and Metric which Beat collects hardware statistics such as usage and network status.

 ### Using the Playbook